vtex-apps/binding-selector/docs/README.md

    4.2.
 Toggle each store individually to be displayed on the front end component.

-   4.3 Modify each displayed option labels clicking on the **Customize Store Names** button.
+   4.3 Modify each displayed option labels clicking on the **Custom Store Names** button.
 This process has to be done for each active or displayed site.

     **if there are no labels configured, the menu won't display any options!!**

+   4.4 _Advanced Settings_

+    4.4.1 External redirect URL
+      - When set, user will redirect to the given URL when clicking the binding in the store

+    4.4.2 Custom Flag
+      - It's possible to customize the flags that represents the bindings.
+SVG files, with a 24x24px size, is recommended to mantain consistency.

 ![adminfunctionality](/docs/admininterface.gif)